Piasy/Xrash/README.md

 # Xrash

-Xrash is a cross-platform CMake based C++ project, and also illustrate crash symbolicate within C++ sources.
+Xrash is a CMake based cross-platform project for C++ sources, and also illustrate crash symbolicate within them.

 Xrash supports Android, iOS, Windows, and Linux now.